 — Tom Pardue (@tparlimited) July 10, 2018

-Ok, fine, that’s…that’s not good but there’s no other way to run full framework .NET apps without it a WindowsServerCore container, so I can get past that.
+Ok, fine, that’s…that’s not good but there’s no other way to run full framework .NET apps inside Docker without it being in a WindowsServerCore container, so it’s something I’ll have to live with for now.

 Installing Docker and gotchas

-- You need to add your user to the Hyper-V Administrators group.
-For whatever reason, the Docker for Windows installation created the docker-users group and added me there, but didn’t to the existing Hyper-V Administrators group. 🤷
+You need to add your user to the Hyper-V Administrators group.
+For whatever reason, the Docker for Windows installation created the docker-users group and added me there, but didn’t to the existing Hyper-V Administrators group. 🤷 This could be McAfee preventing the proper setup, but there were no error messages that I saw in the output related to this.

 Issues building a docker image with McAfee Endpoint Security installed